aaronlumsden/vizra-python/README.md

 ---

 <div align="center">
-  <p>Built with ❤️ by developers who just wanted a simple AI agent framework</p>
+  <p>Built with ❤️ for developers who want a simple AI agent framework</p>
   <p><a href="https://github.com/aaronlumsden/vizra-python">⭐ Star on GitHub</a> if you find it useful!</p>
 </div>